Acoleman37/Calculator/README.md

-This is a standard calculator built with vanilla JS, HTML & CSS using modern ES6 syntax and classes
+A standard calculator built with vanilla JS, HTML & CSS using modern ES6 syntax and classes!